microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ### Can I publish from a continuous integration (CI) build?

-Yes, see the [Automated publishing](/api/working-with-extensions/continuous-integration#automated-publishing) section of the [Continuous Integration](/api/working-with-extensions/continuous-integration) topic to learn how to configure Azure DevOps, GitHub Actions, and Travis CI to automatically publish your extension to the Marketplace.
+Yes, see the [Automated publishing](/api/working-with-extensions/continuous-integration#automated-publishing) section of the [Continuous Integration](/api/working-with-extensions/continuous-integration) topic to learn how to configure Azure DevOps, GitHub Actions, and GitLab CI to automatically publish your extension to the Marketplace.

 ### I get "ERROR The extension 'name' already exists in the Marketplace" error when I try to publish my extension?